cppalliance/safe-cpp/proposal/draft.md

 Line 12: `unsafe printf("%d\n", x);` - Call `printf`.
 It's a very unsafe function.
 Since we're in a safe context, we have to escape with the `unsafe` keyword.
 Safe C++ doesn't lock off any parts of the C++ language.
 You're free to shoot yourself in the foot, provided you sign the waiver in the form of the `unsafe` keyword. `unsafe` means that you swear to follow the preconditions of the function, rather than relying on the compiler to ensure those preconditions for you.

 If `main` checks out syntatically, its AST is lowered to MIR, where it is borrow checked.
 The hidden iterator that powers the ranged-for loop stays initialized during execution of the loop.
 The `push_back` _invalidates_ that iterator, by mutating a place (the vector) that the iterator has a constraint on.
 When the value `x` is next loaded out of the iterator, the borrow checker raises an error: `mutable borrow of vec between its shared borrow and its use`.
-The borrow checker prevents Circle compiling a program that may have exhibited undefined behavior.
+The borrow checker prevents Safe C++ from compiling a program that may have exhibited undefined behavior.
 This is all done at compile time, with no impact on your program's size or speed.

 This sample is only a few lines, but it introduces several new mechanisms and types.
 Security experts keep reminding us that **C++ is very unsafe**.
 It takes a systematic effort to supply a superset of the language with a safe subset that has enough flexibility to remain expressive.